hitem/mediarr/README.md

 docker-compose up -d
 ```

 Once everything is setup you might not want to update the Docker containers every time you start them, then you can run this command to speed up the starting process.
+However, its highly recommended to update them frequently.
 ```
 docker-compose start
 ```